 The Parramatta Light Rail, due for completion in 2024, will connect Westmead to Carlingford via the Parramatta CBD and Camellia, stopping at Cumberland Hospital, Factory Street and Fennell Street before entering the Parramatta CBD.

-As part of the Parramatta Light Rail project, broader road and traffic network upgrades and improvements, or ‘enabling works’, were completed to ensure traffic can move smoothly in and around the Parramatta area.
+As part of the Parramatta Light Rail project, broader road and traffic network upgrades and improvements, or ‘enabling works’, have been completed to ensure traffic can move smoothly in and around the Parramatta area.

 A new bridge will also be built over the Parramatta River to connect the light rail to Cumberland Hospital.